dokku-community/dokku-supply-config/README.md

 This plugin provides hooks:

-* `pre-build-buildpack`: copy configuration files into app directory
-* `pre-build-dockerfile`: copy configuration files into app directory
+* `post-extract`: copy configuration files into app directory

 ## usage
 This plugin allows you to store configuration files which reside in the dokku app directory, such as ENV, inside the app's git repository.